 In addition to providing a format-neutral data structure, XML encoding of the content also can support reuse by providing a ready mechanism for dividing the content into logical elements or components.
-For example, a repair manual for a transmission could be divided into the various tasks that can be performed, a parts catalog could be divided by part number, part description, and so on.
+For example, a repair manual for a transmission could be divided into various tasks; a parts catalog could be divided by part number, part description, and so on.
 Analysts and consultants have used terms like "minimum reusable unit" or MRU to describe the level at which content is logically stored for maximum efficiency.
 This MRU will differ from enterprise to enterprise, but the decision is largely driven by practical considerations such as how the content is written, edited, updated, distributed, and shared with partners.

-Most content management systems try to solve the re-usability challenge by "shredding" or "chunking" documents into predefined components that are managed separately.
+Most content management systems try to solve the reusability challenge by "shredding" or "chunking" documents into predefined components that are managed separately.
 For example, a hardware manufacturer might logically chunk its maintenance documents into components that handle a single task-removing and replacing a part.
 A software manufacturer might chunk its user manual into components that handle a single function-printing or deleting a file.

 In practice, this reliance on chunking content into MRUs has both advantages and drawbacks.
 Done well, the organization can end up with a high-performance system for creating, updating, managing, and publishing its content.
 However, the requirement to determine an MRU upfront results in some tradeoffs-what is the best unit at which to edit the content?
 Are there applications where a different chunking level would be advantageous?
 Probably.
 Will new requirements emerge that would be better served by chunking the content in different pre-defined components?
 Almost certainly.
+It is very difficult, if not impossible, to determine correctly the full scope of needs up front.
+In practice, requirements typically crystallize as an organization moves through the processes of designing, chunking, and working with its content.